chettrick/discobsd/README.md

 with a focus on high portability to memory constrained devices without a memory management unit.

-The current and second official release of DiscoBSD is [DiscoBSD 2.1][1], released on August 31, 2023.
+The current and third official release of DiscoBSD is [DiscoBSD 2.2][1], released on February 29, 2024.

 This microcontroller-focused operating system is an independent continuation of RetroBSD, a 2.11BSD-based OS targeting the MIPS-based PIC32MX7.